Frequently Asked Questions

 - Q. Where do I start?

 You should start by closely reading the funding announcements.
 Determine your eligibility by reviewing Section III, Eligibility Information.
-Carefully consider the Program Priorities (Section I.B) and Evaluation Criteria (Section V.A) to develop your proposed activities to achieve specific outputs and outcomes in a manner that will address the evaluation criteria.
+Carefully consider the Program Elements (Section I.B) and Evaluation Criteria (Section V.A) to develop your proposed activities to achieve specific outputs and outcomes in a manner that will address the evaluation criteria.

 - Q. What kind of materials do I need to submit for the proposal?